-Adak Island is one of the Aleutian Islands (Andreanof Islands group) in Alaska.
-The port town Adak (population around 400) is the USA's westernmost and the Alaska's southernmost municipality.
-Adak Island has length of 55 km (34 ml), width of 35 mk (22 ml) and a total area of 711 km2 (275 ml2), ranking making it the USA's 25th largest island.
+Adak Island is one of the Aleutian Islands (Andreanof Islands group) in Alaska USA.
+The port town Adak (population around 400) is USA's westernmost and Alaska's southernmost.
+The island has length 55 km (34 mi), width 35 km (22 mi) and total land area approx 711 km2 (275 mi2), ranking it USA's 25th largest island.
 In the "USA top 10" largest Alaskan islands are Kodiak Island, Prince of Wales Island, Chichagof Island, St Lawrence Island, Admiralty Island, Nunivak Island, Unimak Island and Baranof Island.

 Cruise ships to Adak Island dock (anchor) at Adak - port town on the eastern coast.

 In Aleutian, the word adak (adaq) means "father".
 Island's vegetation is at lower elevations only and mostly tundra (no trees) - low-lying flowering plants, berries, grasses, mosses.
 The weather is harsh - strong winds (gusts in excess of 120 mph / 190 kph), cold temperatures (20-60 F / −7 to 16 C), extensive fogs, frequent clouds, cyclonic storms and rains (260+ rainy days per year).
 Island's highest elevation point is Mt Moffett (northwest end) - 3924 ft (1196 m).